 Room: Elmfield, LG22 | Telephone: 0114 222 6431 (external), 26431 (internal)

-I first joined the Department of Sociological Studies as a postgraduate research student from 1994-1997, having completed a Sociology degree at Liverpool University.
-In 1997, I joined the Sociology Department at Manchester University as a Research Officer, and later as a Research Fellow, and then returned to this department as a Lecturer in 2000.
+I first joined the Department of Sociological Studies in the mid-1990s as a postgraduate research student, having completed a Sociology degree at Liverpool University.
+After completing my PhD, I worked in the Sociology Department at Manchester University as a Research Officer and then a Leverhulme Trust Research Fellow, before returning to Sheffield as a lecturer.